redteaminfra/redteam-infra/puppet/README.md

 1. Create a listener by setting the "host" field to the team server IP address and add the proxy IPs as the external beacons.
 1. Create a stageless beacon with a Proxy of one of the AWS IPS.
 For example `http://AWS-IP:80` in the stageless beacon configuration.

 Cobalt Strike also contains a `c2-monitor.cna` aggressor script that runs as a headless script to provide the ELK instance with beacon information useful for alerting.
 This script will keep track of cobalt strike beacons and will alert an operator when they timeout or don't phone back within a certain threshold.
 It will also keep track of beacon state if the team server is restarted.

+## Dante

+TODO

+## ELK

+Contains files that tell instances which files to pipe through logstash.

+`ls.conf` is currently used for elk, natlas and homebase

+`proxy.conf` is currently used for the proxies.

+Consult any `site.pp` for information on how to apply these.

+This module relies on `logstash`

-## Mod Rewrite
+## Etherpad

-This module is used on the proxies to perform a mod_rewrite on apache to redirect CobaltStrike C2 traffic back to homebase.
-This module requires a Malleable C2 profile and a redirection URL for invalid C2 URI's.

-Currently this module only supports the amazon C2 profile.
-Work is in progress to automate the C2 modrewriter.
+Stands up a local instance of Etherpad for collaborative note-taking.

+Etherpad is on 127.0.0.1:9001 and is locally forwarded with SSH

 ## gitpuppet